 A quicker and easier option is to have your blood tests performed privately.
 There are two ways to do this:

 1. You may decide to have a healthcare professional perform these for you in a designated clinic whereby you would need to reach out to units in your area and book in.
+We have a clinic in Fulham, London based within the Dr Dropin Medical Centre located here.
+Blood tests are priced at £85 for skindoc patients compared to other clinics which usually charge £200-300.

 Medication – The cost of the medication itself depends on the dose that is prescribed to you.
 The higher the dose, the greater the cost.
 This is because more capsules are required.
 We are fortunate enough to have partnered with Phlo Online Pharmacy.
 They are not part of skindoc but they handle the majority of our prescriptions and have one of the lowest costs for Roaccutane in the UK.
 They also deliver your medication directly to you and depending on where you live, they can even courier it to you in a matter of hours.